6 Tips on Hiring Trusted Movers in Manhattan

 And also, make sure to ask your professional movers whether their price quotes are binding or non-binding.
 If a mover gives a binding price quote without knowing what you really have, that’s a sign of trouble.
 Reputable professional movers will want to know the quality of furniture, the approximate number of boxes, and the amount of things that need to get taken apart before offering a binding price quote.

-Do a thorough run through of every item in your house, as the mover can challenge the estimate the day of the move if they believe there’s a significant amount of items added to the moving list.
-It may be helpful to create an inventory list as well.
 This will make it easy for the mover to learn about all of your items, as well as remind you of any items to mention that need special handling.

 Also, make sure the professional movers are aware of any special circumstances that might make the move difficult.
 For example, if the mover might have a hard time finding parking at your place, they may charge an extra fee for having to park far away.
 Being upfront about any potential issues will help prevent surprise additional fees at the end.